Skip to main content

 Catalysis in the Cardiff Catalysis Institute

-Catalysis lies at the heart of many chemical processes, from the academic research lab through living systems to the industrial large-scale reactor.
-By understanding and careful use of catalysis many processes can be made faster, cleaner and more sustainable.
+Catalysis lies at the heart of many chemical processes, from the academic research lab through living systems to applications in industrial large-scale reactors.
+By understanding and careful use of catalysis many processes can be made faster, cleaner, and more sustainable.

-Our research in the Cardiff Catalysis Institute (CCI) addresses the big challenges now facing science:
+Our research in the Cardiff Catalysis Institute addresses the big challenges now facing society and it is providing innovative solutions, some key areas we impact are:

-We work closely with industry to ensure that the catalytic solutions that we discover or invent will be scaled-up and developed into commercial technologies.
+The Cardiff Catalysis Institute is now based in the new Translational Research Hub where our focus is on working closely with industry to ensure that the catalytic solutions that we discover or invent will be scaled up and developed into commercial technologies.
+Our research students often have opportunities to have placements with industry partners.

 Contacts